tinaaaaa42/cmake_tutorial/README.md

 # cmake_tutorial (Step 6)
-In this step, we split the big function 'expected_answer' into several small functions in different files.
+In this step, we split the big function `expected_answer` into several small functions in different files.
 So we need to add more subdictionaries in the CMakeLists.txt file.
 ```cmake
 # CMakeLists.txt
 add_subdirectory(answer)